Section 2.1: Overview of Ethical Decisions

 Ethics and Cultural Competence By Jennifer M. Miller and Adam J. McKee.

-Every day, criminal justice professionals make choices that carry profound ethical consequences.
-From the officer deciding whether to issue a warning to the judge weighing a complex sentence, these decisions shape lives and our trust in the system itself.
-Understanding how ethical decisions get made isn’t just theoretical – it has real-world impact on ensuring a just and fair system.
+Every day, criminal justice professionals face choices with profound ethical consequences.
+From the officer deciding whether to issue a warning to the judge weighing a complex sentence, these decisions shape lives and influence public trust in the system.
+Understanding how ethical decisions are made is not just a theoretical exercise—it directly impacts the fairness and justice of the system (Adams, 2019; Gonzalez, 2021).

 In this section, we’ll delve into the decision-making process, examine ethical frameworks, explore the complex factors that influence our choices, and look at strategies to promote strong ethical decision-making throughout criminal justice organizations.